abuicke/tarot/major arcana/(14) Art/(14) Art.md

 ### Reversed

-1) Lack of stability—up and down mood, situation, consistency.
+1) Up and down moods, cycling between elation and depression.